 The emission factors in this approach will still include all sub-processes within the solid fuel transformation.

 3.3.2 Technology-specific emission factors

 This section presents the Tier 2 emission factors for emissions from solid fuel transformation.
-Two separate processes are distinguished; these are the production of coke in coke ovens and the production of solid smokeless fuel.
+Eight separate processes are distinguished: